MySQL Database Management and Usage in ServBay

 SHOW GRANTS

-command to see your current privileges.sqlSHOW GRANTS FOR 'your_username'@'localhost';
+for the current user.sqlSHOW GRANTS FOR 'your_username'@'localhost';

 root